juliakreutzer/slack-joey/README.md

 ## Requirements
 - You need a trained Joey NMT model.
 See [here](https://github.com/joeynmt/joeynmt#training) for instructions on how to train one, or use one of the [pretrained models](https://github.com/joeynmt/joeynmt#pre-trained-models).
 - In order to provide translations, Joey NMT needs to be running on a *machine*.
 GPUs are faster, but the reponse time of a model running on CPU should still be bearable (imagine a human typing - it's still faster than that ;)).
 You can only query translations as long as the job on the machine is running, so best would be a server.
 For short-time demos, your local machine should be fine, too.
-- You need the *right* to add a bot to the slack workspace you're interested in.
-Talk to the admin!
 - This code runs on Python3.6.
 - We're using [`ngrok`](https://ngrok.com/) to expose a locally deployed model to the outside.